gristlekinginc/metsci-site-v2/docs/tutorial-basics/001-LoRaWAN-Big-Picture.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_VSy5-AQe7E?si=GjTkUVBOlMdWQbLZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-## Introduction to the Helium Network
+## Introduction to the Network

 Let's start at the very beginning.
-We are going to use what's called the **Helium Network**.
+For this tutorial series, we are going to use what's called the **Helium Network**.
 The Helium Network is a global **LoRaWAN**, which stands for Long Range Wide Area Network.
-It's a wireless or radio network.
+It's a wireless or radio network that anyone can use, without first asking permission or going through a giant setup process.

+There are lots of LoRaWAN networks that you can use, both public and private.
+Helium may not be the best fit for your use case, but it's an excellent way to get started easily

 ## How It Works